Topline Studio

 What kind of curriculum do you teach?

 Many studios have their own programs however the material is all basically the same - with some name differences for variations.
+My primary training works off the NDCA and NDTA syllabus but I also incorporate the DVIDA and USISTD syllabus.
 With the material you learn here you will be able to dance any dance, with any partner, any where!

 What do the different medalist levels mean?